stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-In the generator the arguments for an enumeration are constructed as follows:
+In the pre-processor the template arguments for an enumeration are constructed as follows:

 ```java
 Map<String, Object> map = new HashMap<>();